arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-effects-of-instructional-events/the-effects-of-contingency-variables/positive-punishment-contingencies-and-their-effects/effects-of-effortful-tasks-as-consequences.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Effects of effortful tasks as consequences
+title: 'Effects of effortful tasks as consequences '
-"
-nav_order: Effectsofeffortfultasksasconsequences
-has_children: false
 ---
 # Effects of effortful tasks as consequences